10 Factors That Influence Hearing With a Cochlear Implant for Adults

 A recipient’s hearing loss history can influence how they hear once they receive a cochlear implant.

-For someone who has not heard before receiving a cochlear implant, their journey will look pretty different.
+For someone who has not heard before receiving a cochlear implant, the journey will look pretty different.
 It may take more time for them to develop an understanding of sound.
-And, they may be able to understand some sounds in their environment, but may also continue to communicate, listen, and speak in a way like they did before receiving a cochlear implant. - Time between hearing loss and implantation.
-Having a long-term hearing loss isn’t a reason to not get a cochlear implant.
-However, learning to adjust to hearing with a cochlear implant may take longer if there’s been a significant length of time between the start of the significant hearing loss and implantation.
+And although they may be able to understand some sounds in their environment, they may continue to communicate, listen, and speak in a way similar to how they did before receiving a cochlear implant.

-That’s why preserving residual hearing is so important, and why MED-EL electrode arrays are so uniquely soft and flexible. - The cause of the hearing loss.
+5. The cause of the hearing loss.
 It’s not always possible to identify the cause of someone’s hearing loss.
-However when it can be identified, this information can help to guide a potential recipient and the professionals working with them to help achieve the best outcome for hearing with their cochlear implant.
+However, when it can be identified, this information can guide a potential recipient and the professionals working with them and help them achieve the best hearing outcome with their cochlear implant.

 Hearing With a Cochlear Implant

-- Family support.
+2. Family support.
 A motivated and supportive family has been shown to lead to a more positive experience for the recipient.

 Are you or a loved one considering a cochlear implant?
 Let us know in the comments below and we can get you in touch with a MED-EL representative!